We Are Family Foundation: We Are Family: A Musical Message for All DVD/curriculum, controversy

 In 2005, WAFF partnered with the Anti-Defamation League and its educational arm, A Word of Difference Institute, to create a tolerance and diversity curriculum built around We Are Family: A Musical Message for All.
 Financed through a grant from the Toni Mendez Shapiro estate, 60,000 DVDs of the music video and its curriculum were manufactured.
 FedEx donated their services and the DVD, intended to teach tolerance, was delivered to every private and public elementary school in the United States for free.

-Before the DVD was delivered to schools, James Dobson, the founder of the Christian fundamentalist group Focus on the Family, said that due to the presence of SpongeBob Square Pants in the video, We Are Family Foundation was promoting a "gay agenda," causing a "media firestorm" to erupt in January 2005.
+Before the DVD was delivered to schools, James Dobson, the founder of the Christian fundamentalist group Focus on the Family, accused the We Are Family Foundation of promoting a "gay agenda" due to the presence of SpongeBob SquarePants in the video, causing a "media firestorm" to erupt in January 2005.
 It was widely reported that Dobson said SpongeBob was gay.
 In an interview on MSNBC, he said: "I did not do that.
 That's the stupidest thing I have ever heard of."

 Censored in Mississippi and banned in Broward County, Florida, the We Are Family: A Musical Message for All DVD was sent to schools on March 11, 2005, as initially planned.
-The children's version of "We Are Family" aired annually on March 11 on PBS, Nickelodeon and the Disney Channel for more than a decade.
+The children's version of "We Are Family" aired that same day on PBS, Nickelodeon and the Disney Channel.